 Rachleff Scholars Program

-The School of Engineering and Applied Science is pleased to announce the Rachleff Scholars Program.
-The Program offers Penn Engineering undergraduates the opportunity to gain valuable research experiences with standing faculty and to participate in a community of peers who share a common interest in research and scholarly inquiry.
+The Rachleff Scholars Program offers Penn Engineering undergraduates the opportunity to gain valuable research experiences with standing faculty and to participate in a community of peers who share a common interest in research and scholarly inquiry.
+The Rachleff Scholars Program is open to rising sophomores with at least a 3.4 Cumulative GPA and strong interests in engineering research.

 Rachleff Scholars: Sophomore Application

-The Rachleff Scholars Program is open to sophomores with at least a 3.4 Cumulative GPA and strong interests in engineering research.
+The Rachleff Scholars Program is open to rising sophomores with at least a 3.4 Cumulative GPA and strong interests in engineering research.
 The Program is very selective and there are only a few openings for sophomores.
-If you are interested in applying for the Rachleff Scholars Program, please download and complete the application.
-Application deadline is Friday, October 12, 2012.
-Download Sophomore Application
+If you are interested in applying for the Rachleff Scholars Program, please click on the button and complete the application.

 A Three-Dimensional Experience